whaakman/azure-docs.nl-nl/articles/app-service/containers/tutorial-nodejs-mongodb-app.md

 ## <a name="create-production-mongodb"></a>Productie-MongoDB maken

-In deze stap maakt u een MongoDB-database in Azure.
+In deze stap maakt u een Cosmos-database die is geconfigureerd met MongoDB-API, in Azure.
 Als de app is geïmplementeerd in Azure, wordt deze cloud-database gebruikt.

-Voor MongoDB wordt in deze zelfstudie gebruikgemaakt van [Azure Cosmos DB](/azure/documentdb/).
-Cosmos DB ondersteunt MongoDB-clientverbindingen.

 ### <a name="create-a-resource-group"></a>Een resourcegroep maken